dicengine/dice/doc/doxygen/DICe_MainPage.md

     DISPLACEMENT_X          // u
     DISPLACEMENT_Y          // v
-    ROTATION_Z              // (theta) rotation about the z-axis, z is out of the plane NORMAL_STRAIN_X         // normal stretch in the x direction (of the subset shape function) NORMAL_STRAIN_Y         // normal stretch in the y direction (of the subset shape function) SHEAR_STRAIN_XY         // shear strain in the x-y plane (of the subset shape function)
+    ROTATION_Z              // (theta) rotation about the z-axis, z is into the plane of the image NORMAL_STRAIN_X         // normal stretch in the x direction (of the subset shape function) NORMAL_STRAIN_Y         // normal stretch in the y direction (of the subset shape function) SHEAR_STRAIN_XY         // shear strain in the x-y plane (of the subset shape function)